alexs2112/TerminalHero/README.md

 - For now, get rid of main + side quests, just have "Quests" and "Complete"

 **Combat**
-- Get rid of the funny `qwerasdf` targeting.
-Instead use arrow keys and highlight targeted enemies (possibly multiples).
+- Abilities show hit chance, damage, and status effects, when selected
-  - This also allows showing hit chance, damage, and status effects
+  - Hit chance should be a separate function that returns a percentage
-  - And allows preventing illegal targeting, etc
+  - Can also show a brief description here
 - Flee combat?
 Or just reload previous save lol
 - Print the correct post-resistance damage numbers in ability effects before the damage is dealt (in case they die)
 - Figure out a concise way to let party members know that their allies are the players party